finnito/Science/content/11sci/as90940/markdown/force.md

 ## Task

-Question 18 and then Question 17 from the homework booklet
+Question 18 and then Question 17 from the mahi kāinga booklet

 ---